 A CSV file is a file format accepted by a wide range of computer software programs.
-Downloadable CSV-formatted RAs will allow users the benefits of building a customized RA and saving the file to their computer for their use.
-The CSV file on a provider's Portal will appear as linear text separated by commas until it is downloaded into a compatible software program.
-Once downloaded, the file may be saved to a user's computer and manipulated.
-To access the CSV file, providers should select the new "View Remittance Advices" menu at the top of the provider?s Portal home page.
+Downloadable CSV-formatted RAs allow users the benefits of building a customized RA specific to their use and saving the file to their computer.
+The CSV file on a provider's Portal appears as linear text separated by commas until it is downloaded into a compatible software program.
+Once downloaded, the file may be saved to a user's computer and the data manipulated, as desired.

+To access the CSV file, providers should select the new "View Remittance Advices" menu at the top of the provider's Portal home page.

-The CSV files will be generated by per financial payer and listed by RA number and RA date.
-A separate CSV file will be listed for the last 10 RAs.
-Providers can select specific sections of the RA, within each RA date, to be downloaded, making the information easy to read and to organize.
+The CSV files are generated per financial payer and listed by RA number and RA date.
+A separate CSV file is listed for the last 10 RAs.
+Providers can select specific sections of the RA by date to download making the information easy to read and organize.